tdworowy/kindle_highlights/md/THUS_SPAKE_ZARATHUSTRA_A_BOOK_FOR_ALL_AND_NONE_(ILLUSTRATED)_(Nietzsche_Friedrich).md

       "Give me, woman, thy little truth!" said I. And thus spake the old woman: "Thou goest to women?
 Do not forget thy whip!"—

+      Did ye ever know this?
+Shared injustice is half justice.
+And he who can bear it, shall take the injustice upon himself!

+      Marriage: so call I the will of the twain to create the one that is more than those who created it.
+The reverence for one another, as those exercising such a will, call I marriage.

+      Had he but remained in the wilderness, and far from the good and just!
+Then, perhaps, would he have learned to live, and love the earth—and laughter also!
+Believe it, my brethren!
+He died too early; he himself would have disavowed his doctrine had he attained to my age!
+Noble enough was he to disavow!